Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 - Strong integrations out of the box

-- Task dependency management works great even free
+- Great task dependency management even on the free tier

 Cons: